List of Instructors

 Dr Enru Liu has over twenty-five years of experience working in rock physics, poroelasticity, seismic anisotropy, multicomponent seismology, fracture modelling/characterisation, modelling wave propagation in complex media, seismic attribute analysis and interpretation.
 He received a BSc in geophysics from the Changchun Geological Institute (now part of the Jilin University, China) and a PhD in geophysics from the University of Edinburgh (UK).
 He was a Principal Research Scientist at the British Geological Survey (BGS) until March 2007 when he joined ExxonMobil Upstream Research Company (EMURC).
 While at BGS, he was the principal researcher of the Edinburgh Anisotropy Project — an industry sponsored research consortium since 1988 and was the Principal Investigator of several industry and UK research council funded projects including the NERC Micro-to-Macro programme.
 He is currently a research associate in the Geophysics Division of EMURC.
 He has published over 80 papers in peer-reviewed journals on the subject covered in this course.
 He was an honorary/visiting professor at the China University of Mining and Technology (2003-2007), an honorary fellow of the University of Edinburgh (2005-2008) and a member of the Peer Review College of the UK Natural Environment Research Council (2006-2007).
 He is a member of the SEG Research Committee, the SEG Development & Production Committee, the EAGE Research Committee and a member of the Editorial Boards of Geophysical Prospecting (2000-2011) and Journal of Seismic Exploration (since 2008).
 He was the co-recipient of the Cagniard Award from EAGE in 2007 and received an honourable mention of a co-authored paper published in The Leading Edge in 2007.

-Dr Jaap C. Mondt obtained a Bachelors degree in Geology at the University of Leiden followed by a Masters degree in Theoretical Geophysics and a PhD on “Full wave theory and the structure of the lower mantle” at the University of Utrecht.
-Dr Mondt then joined Shell Research in The Netherlands to develop methods to predict lithology and pore-fluid based on seismic, petrophysical and geological data.
-Subsequently he worked at Shell Expro in London to interpret seismic data from the Central North Sea Graben.
-After his return to The Netherlands, he headed a team for the development of 3D interpretation methods using multi-attribute statistical and pattern recognition analysis on workstations.
-After a period of Quality Assurance of “Contractor” software for seismic processing, he became responsible for Geophysics in the Shell Learning Centre.
-During that time he was in addition part-time professor in Applied Geophysics at the University of Utrecht.
-From 2001 till 2005 he worked on the development of Potential Field Methods (Gravity, Magnetics) and EM methods (CSEM) for detecting oil and gas.
-After his retirement from Shell, he founded his own company (Breakaway), specialised in courses on acquisition, processing and interpretation of geophysical data (seismic, gravity, magnetic and electromagnetic data).
-In addition to providing support to the Shell Learning Centre, he gives his own courses to International as well as National energy companies.
+Jaap Mondt acquired a MA Bachelor’s degree in Geology (University of Leiden), Master’s degree in Geophysics (University of Utrecht), PhD in Utrecht on “Full wave theory and the structure of the lower mantle”.
+He then joined Shell Research to develop methods for Quantitative Interpretation.
+Subsequently he worked in Shell Expro in London where he was actively involved in acquiring, processing and interpreting Offshore Well Seismic data.
+After his return to the Netherlands he headed a team for the development of 3D interpretation methods using multi-attribute statistical and pattern recognition methods.
+After a period of Quality Assurance of “Contractor” software for seismic processing, Jaap became responsible for Geophysics in the Shell Learning Centre.
+During that time, he was also part-time professor in Applied Geophysics at the University of Utrecht.
+From 2001 till 2005 he worked on the development of Potential Field Methods (Gravity, Magnetics) for detecting oil and gas.
+Finally, he became a champion on the use of EM methods and became involved in designing acquisition, processing and interpretation methods for Marine Controlled Source EM (CSEM).
+After his retirement, he founded Breakaway, providing courses on acquisition, processing and interpretation of geophysical data (seismic, gravity, magnetic and electromagnetic data).

 Tijmen Jan Moser has a PhD from Utrecht University and has worked as a geophysical consultant for a number of companies and institutes (Amoco, Institut Français du Pétrole, Karlsruhe University, Bergen University, Statoil/Hydro, Geophysical Institute of Israel, Fugro-Jason, Horizon Energy Partners).
 For the last few years he has been working independently with associations with ZTerra, SGS-Horizon and others.
-His main interests include seismic imaging, asymptotic methods, seismic reservoir characterization and diffractions.
+He is based in The Hague, The Netherlands.
+His main interests include seismic imaging, asymptotic methods, seismic reservoir characterization, diffraction and geothermal exploration.
 He has authored many influential papers on ray theory and ray methods, Born inversion and modeling, macro-model independent imaging, and diffraction imaging, several of which have received Best Paper awards (SEG, 2005 Honorary mention, EAGE 2007 and 2009, Eotvos Award).
-He is Editor-in-Chief of Geophysical Prospecting and is serving on SEG's Geoscientists without Borders and Publication Committee and EAGE's Oil Gas & Geoscience Division Committee.
+He is Editor-in-Chief of Geophysical Prospecting and is serving on SEG's Publication Committee and EAGE's Oil Gas & Geoscience Division Committee.
 He is a member of SEG and MAA and honorary member of EAGE.

 Conduits and Seals in Hydrocarbon Reservoirs: A Geomechanical Approach